MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/2-design-front-end.md

 ### Do I need a framework?

 As with everything in technology, it depends.
 Front-end frameworks provide the scaffolding to allow you to keep most functionality and operations on the browser, with the user's compute.
 Some frameworks, such as Next.js, even allow a hybrid model, with trips to the API wrapped into the framework allowing statically generated or hybrid generated pages.
-App Frameworks can also expediate the front-end development but providing build systems, scaffolding, component libraries, and other user interface options.
+App Frameworks can also expediate the front-end development by providing build systems, scaffolding, component libraries, and other user interface options.
 If your app needs to move between pages on the browser, collect user input data, and act like a client, then your app should use a SPA framework.

 ### Which SPA framework do I choose?

 There's more than one SPA framework out there, and you want to select a framework that supports what you need to do.
 Additionally, you want to make sure the framework you select is popular and well-documented, because these aspects can be helpful for future hiring and support.
-Four major frameworks fulfill these criteria:
+Several popular frameworks fulfill these criteria:

 - **React:** React is popular and you can use ES6 and TypeScript.
-Like Angular, it has great tooling.
+It has great tooling, community, and 3rd-party component offerings.
 - **Angular:** This framework has been around for many years and uses TypeScript heavily.
 TypeScript resembles C#, and the tooling is good for Angular.
 - **Vue.js:** Vue.js is also a good choice, and many people are using it.
 - **Svelte:** Svelte is relatively new in this context, but it does a great job of looking like you're only working in HTML, JavaScript, and CSS.
 Its compiler is powerful and able to _hide_ the framework parts to a high degree.